-(a) Sodium chloride is an ionic compound which does not conduct electricity in solid state whereas it does conduct electricity in molten and solid state as well as in aqueous solution.
+(a) Sodium chloride is an ionic compound that does not conduct electricity in a solid state whereas it does conduct electricity in the molten and solid-state as well as in an aqueous solution.

 (b) Reactivity of aluminium decreases if it is dipped in nitric acid.

 (c) Metals like calcium and magnesium are never found in their free state in nature.